ImSreyas/BRANTI/README.md

 <h1 align="center">👟 BRANTI</h1>
 <p>
-  ✨ BRANTI, A way to purchase Branded products from the official sellers 🛍️.Are you struggling to find orginal amoung so many fake products, Then BRANTI is the right place for you...
+  ✨ BRANTI, A way to purchase Branded products from the official sellers 🛍️.
+Are you struggling to find orginal amoung so many fake products, Then BRANTI is the right place for you...
 We offeres orginal products from the official sellers.
 </p>

 <h2>